Circle packings, renormalizations and subdivision rules: The skinning map and bounded image theorem

 \subsection{Skinning maps}

-Let $\Gamma$ be a geometrically finite Kleinian group, with Kleinian manifold $M$.
+{In the following, we briefly discuss the construction of the skinning map for $3$-manifold, and refer the readers to \cite[\S 3]{McM90} and \cite[\S 1.4]{Ken10} for more details.} Let $\Gamma$ be a geometrically finite Kleinian group {without accidental parabolics}, and $M$ the corresponding Kleinian manifold.
 Suppose $\partial M$ is incompressible.
-Then the quasiconformal deformation space of $\Gamma$ can be identified with $\Teich(\partial M)$.
-The cover of $\Int(M)$ corresponding to $\partial M$ is a finite union of quasi-Fuchsian manifolds, and we obtain a map
+Then the quasiconformal deformation space of $\Gamma$ can be identified with $\Teich(\partial M)$, {which parametrizes the conformal structure on $\partial M$}.
+The cover of $\Int(M)$ corresponding to $\partial M$ is a finite union of quasi-Fuchsian manifolds, {and homeomorphic to $\partial M\times\mathbb{R}$}. {Each quasi-Fuchsian manifold has two ends, one of which is shared with $M$.} We then obtain a map